 Citibank provides its Australian customers with a variety of options to boost your savings.
 Whether you are looking for a basic savings, one that provides you with total access, or have a long term savings goal in mind, Citibank could help.
 If you choose an account with Debit Mastercard, you can withdraw funds at a number of Australian ATMs including those at BankSA, Bank of Melbourne, Westpac and St. George.

 The Citibank mobile banking platform gives customers the ability to view account relate informaton, transfer funds, pay bills, view reward points balance and redeem rewards.
 Using the online platform you can also make bill payments, manage payees, initiate multiple payments, get eStatements and request chequebooks and deposit books.

 To provide online security, Citibank encrypts to all data sent and received, and its Online Authorisation Code system provides additional security when performing third party funds transfers.

 - Personal budgeting for credit card customers

-The Citibank Plus Transaction account doesn't charge fee for conducting and international money transfer.
+The Citibank Plus Transaction account doesn't charge fee for conduction and international money transfers.
 Though do keep in mind that third party fees may arise.
 There are two types of Citibank international transfers: